Bringing in a new puppy into your family with an existing older pup can be a big transition for both you, your puppy, and your older dog.

-You want to reward your puppy every step of the way, remember that much of everything that is occurring in your puppies life may be his very first experience!
+You want to reward your puppy every step of the way.
+Remember that much of everything that is occurring in your puppy’s life may be his very first experience!

-When introducing your new puppy to your older dog you want to be able to redirect your puppy from your older dog if your puppy gets a little out of hand.
+When introducing your new puppy to your older dog, you want to practice redirecting your puppy from your older dog if your puppy gets a little out of hand.

-Puppies are young and may not know their limits if your puppy gets a little too rambunctious with your older dog, your older dog may feel like he has to correct your puppy for his behavior, that’s where you step in to prevent that early on.
+Puppies are young and may not know their limits.
+If your puppy gets a little too rowdy with your older dog, your older dog may feel like he/she has to correct your puppy for his behavior.

-Eventually, once your older dog and puppy are introduced your older dog may give your puppy a little correction if your puppy is getting out of hand, that’s normal if you have an appropriate older dog that s well socialized.
+Eventually, once your older dog and puppy are introduced, your older dog may give your puppy a minor correction if your puppy is getting out of hand.
+That’s normal, especially if you have an appropriate older dog that s well socialized.

-As for the initial introduction, the last thing you want is your puppy to be corrected for his first experience so the moment that you see that your puppy is getting out of hand be sure to redirect your puppy y using his food or some treats and guiding his attention elsewhere.
+As for the initial introduction, the last thing you want is for your puppy to be corrected for his first experience.
+When you see that your puppy is getting out of hand, be sure to redirect your puppy by using his food or some treats and guiding his attention elsewhere.

 Training A New Puppy With An Older Dog

-The first training tool I recommend for training a new puppy with an older dog is the crate simply because it allows you to start building good habits without allowing your dog to practice bad behavior
+The first training tool I recommend for training a new puppy with an older dog is the crate because it allows you to start building good habits without letting your puppy practice bad behavior

-The open is the second tool I recommend because it allows you to make your puppy feel included in what you’re doing without giving your puppy the chance to run and practice behaviors you don’t want.
+The X-Pen is the second tool I recommend because it allows your puppy to feel included in what you’re doing without giving your puppy the chance to run all over your house and practice behaviors you don’t want.

-Puzzle toys are great simply because after you take your puppy on a walk or play with him giving your new puppy a puzzle toy will provide him with mental stimulation which will most likely end up with a sleeping puppy!
+Puzzle toys are fantastic simply because after taking your puppy on a walk or playing with him/her giving your new puppy a puzzle toy will provide him with mental stimulation, which will most likely lead up to a sleeping puppy!

-Chew toys are essential for puppies the reason why you want a variety of different chew toys is simply because chewing is a behavior that is natural for dogs and is naturally reinforcing, chewing for dogs is like watching tv for us.
+Chew toys are essential for puppies.
+You want a variety of different chew toys because chewing is a natural behavior for dogs and is naturally reinforcing, chewing for dogs is like watching tv for us.

-Early on especially with puppies, you are going to be using lots of food when training a new puppy with an older dog.
-From socialization, exposure, to teaching new behaviors and redirecting your puppy.
+Early on, especially with puppies, you will be using lots of food when training a new puppy with an older dog, from socialization, exposure, to teaching new behaviors and redirecting your puppy.